vvaldersteins/ngx-svg/README.md

 ## Image

-To add a image element to the svg-container, you must add the following element inside `svg-container` -
+To add an image element to the svg-container, you must add the following element inside `svg-container` -

 ```
   <svg-image></svg-image>